 Creating Tasks with Imported Annotations or Pre-annotations

 Users can also create new tasks through the annotation import process.
-This method of task creation uses the import file(s) to create classes, and currently defaults to a consensus of 1.
+This method of task creation uses the import file(s) to create classes.

 Annotations can be imported as complete annotations or as pre-annotations, depending on the supervisor's preference.
 Pre-annotations are presented with each image during the annotation process, and are a great way to improve annotator efficiency.